Reggio Emilia: my complete guide to what to visit and eat

 • Ravenna Italy

-Close your eyes, feel the warmth of the sun, breathe the scent of the pinewood, and a sky full of sparkling stars on your head.
-I know if you think of Italy, it’s Rome, Florence, and Milan that came to your mind first.
+Close your eyes, feel the sun's warmth, and breathe the scent of the pinewood, and a sky full of sparkling stars on your head.
+I know that when you think of Italy, Rome, Florence, and Milan come to mind first.
 But, trust me, Ravenna is a treat you don’t want to miss.
 Let me introduce you to the 10 best things to do in Ravenna.

 Home page icons22